diegopau/blog/README.markdown

+¡¡ USE: bundle --without production for develpment testing!!

 This is a 3 column blog I created for http://diegopau.com.
 Feel free to fork it and ask any questions.
 It's quite simple and a work in progress yet.

 It uses: